bomberstudios/fireworks/README.markdown

 - **Pages to Frames**  (No shortcut)

-  A command that copies all your pages to frames on a new scratch page Specially built for <http://limalimon.com.es>
+  A command that copies all your pages to frames on a new scratch page.
+Specially built for <http://limalimon.com.es>

 - **Set Page Name**  (CTRL + SHIFT + P)